1999AZZAR/InfoView/README.md

   - Weather mode: 10 seconds
   - Forecast mode: 10 seconds
   - Cycle: TIME → WEATHER → FORECAST → TIME (repeats)
-- Weather mode is automatically skipped if no weather data is available (current or cached)
+- Weather mode is automatically skipped if no weather data is available (current or cached) or if disabled in configuration
-- Forecast mode is automatically skipped if less than 2 weather entries are available (needs current + at least 1 forecast)
+- Forecast mode is automatically skipped if less than 2 weather entries are available (needs current + at least 1 forecast) or if disabled in configuration
-- Notifications interrupt the normal cycle and display for 6 seconds (3 seconds during navigation)
+- Notifications interrupt the normal cycle and display for 6 seconds (3 seconds during navigation), unless disabled in configuration
-- Navigation mode immediately overrides the time/weather/forecast loop when active and displays continuously
+- Navigation mode immediately overrides the time/weather/forecast loop when active and displays continuously, unless disabled in configuration
 - Navigation updates every 500ms for smooth real-time display
 - After notifications or navigation, the system returns to the time/weather/forecast cycle
+- Disabled display faces are automatically skipped in the cycle
 - Smooth transitions with brief dim effect when switching between display modes

 ### Timing Configuration